 The supervision option offers you the extraordinary opportunity to work on an independent research project of your own choosing, under the guidance of a Cambridge supervisor who is an expert in the field.
 For most students choosing this option the supervision is a particularly rewarding part of the PKP experience.

-If you take the supervision option you would normally expect to have six individual one-hour supervision sessions over the eight weeks of PKP.
+If you take the supervision option you would normally expect to have six individual one-hour supervision sessions over the six weeks of PKP.
 In advance of each session you would be expected to submit some written work which would then be discussed during the supervision.
 As a general rule the work you complete for the supervisions will equal at least one third of your PKP workload, and this will normally equate to four essays of around 1,500 words each over the course of the summer.
 Depending on your interests and the particular subject area you are researching, you and your supervisor may decide that in place of a series of four essays it would be more appropriate for you to work on a longer dissertation (a minimum of 5,000 words).

 The supervision is aimed at: Students who are academically driven and self-motivated.
 The supervision is the perfect opportunity to show how far you have progressed in your studies in a particular field and to produce work that is a testament to the research you are able to do at Cambridge.